bobbimanners/Applecorn/README.md

 32 Kilobytes of space is available for your programs and variables. `PAGE` is set to `&0E0`.

+## How to Build

+Applecorn is built natively on the Apple //e using the Merlin 8 assembler v2.58.

 ## Theory of Operation